English as a

 - The purpose of these courses is to assist students with the development of the language skills they will need in both academic and social settings.

-- Classes are small and meet four days per week to provide not only language instruction but social support.
+- Classes are small and provide not only language instruction but social support.

-- Some students are still developing basic English language skills and take introductory ESL courses exclusively for up to one year while other students with more advanced English language skills combine intermediate to advanced ESL course work with courses in their majors or the core curriculum.
+- Some students are still developing basic English language skills and take introductory ESL courses exclusively in the first semester.

-- Exchange students who need ESL courses will use those courses for transfer back to their home institution.
+- Some ESL courses fulfill core curriculum requirements.
+Exchange students who need ESL courses will use those courses for transfer back to their home institution.